TeaPearce/Algorithmic_Melody_Generator/README.md

 ## Statistical analysis

 Much of the work in the project was aimed at discovering statistically significant patterns within human-composed melodies.
 Hypotheses were manually generated and testedf for significance.
+See [thesis](MMG%20final.pdf) for full details.

 ## Project status